Best Foods for boosting Spleen Qi

 • Hard-to-digest foods: Fatty meats, deep-fried items.

-We encourage you to try out these foods and follow TCM dietary principles on a regular basis.
+I encourage you to try out these foods and follow TCM dietary principles on a regular basis.
 You can strengthen your Spleen Qi, reduce dampness, and improve overall health.

 Remember: add gentle movement, like Tai Chi or yoga, and avoid excessive worry, as emotional strain also affects the Spleen.